etendosoftware/docs/docs/developer-guide/etendo-rx/tutorials/configure-spring-boot-project.md

 }
 ```

 Congratulations!
 You have successfully configured a Spring Boot project with RX capabilities.
-To continue learning and building, proceed to the [next step]().
+To continue learning and building, proceed to the [**Tutorials**](/docs/developer-guide/etendo-rx/tutorials) section.